Danyylka/crescent/CONTRIBUTING.md

 General guidance:

-- Make sure you run tests by running `make test-all` locally to see there is any issue
+- Make sure you run tests by running `make test-all` locally to see there is any issues
 - Review all the checks on your PR and review the code coverage report

 Thank you for your contribution!